 In most cases, opening or split-core CTs are the preferred choice, because installation is much easier.
 CCS does sell solid-core CTs in sizes up to 1.25 inches (31.75 mm) and with rated currents up to 400 amps.

 CCS offers monitoring grade CTs with typical accuracies in the 1% to 1.5% range and phase angle errors of less than 2.0 degrees.
 These generally have accuracy specifications from 10% to 100% (or 120%) of rated current with increasing errors below 10% of rated current.
 This grade of CT is generally sufficient for monitoring the relative power consumed by different loads within a building, or for comparing the power savings of energy efficiency upgrades.
 CCS also offers revenue grade CTs with a typical accuracy of 0.5% and phase angle error of less than 0.5 degrees.
 These generally have accuracy specifications from 1% to 100% (or 120%) of rated current, so they are accurate over a much wider range of operation.
-These are recommended for use with the WattNode Revenue meters and for any situations where higher accuracy is desired or better accuracy at low currents (such as monitoring standby power).
+These are recommended for use with the WattNode Revenue meters and for any situations where higher accuracy is desired or better accuracy at low currents (such as monitoring a variable speed motor drive).

 It is obviously critical that the opening in the CT is large enough to fit around the conductor being monitored.
 Generally, if a CT has a rated amps high enough for the conductor, then it should fit, but this is not always the case.
 If you are monitoring multiple parallel conductors (common above 400 amps) or bus bar conductors, consider measuring the required CT size before placing the order.
 It is tempting to order the largest possible CT to ensure it will fit, but CCS recommends against this for a few reasons:

 - Larger CTs may be difficult to fit in the panel.